 7 CENTER POINT (Sukhumvit Soi 7)

 The S.T.
-Hotel upstairs (old Bier Garten side) is now open. ''Ah, they come and they go...''
+Hotel upstairs (old Bier Garten side) opened briefly, but is now closed. ''Ah, they come and they go...''

 SOI DEAD ARTIST (Sukhumvit Soi 33)